josdejong/jsoneditor/docs/api.md

   The container element where modals (like for sorting and filtering) are attached: an overlay will be created on top of this container, and the modal will be created in the center of this container.

+- `{boolean} enableSort`

+  Enable sorting of arrays and object properties.
+Only applicable for mode 'tree'.
+True by default.

+- `{boolean} enableTransform`

+  Enable filtering, sorting, and transforming JSON using a [JMESPath](http://jmespath.org/) query.
+Only applicable for mode 'tree'.
+True by default.

 ### Methods